 Kendra grew up mainly in the backwoods of Arkansas.
 Greatly inspired by all things “outdoors”, she often found herself hiking and biking through the woods as a child with her coydog Sheba.
 Always an animal and nature lover, she would spend countless hours with birds, horses, dogs, and the local wildlife, as well as fishing, backpacking, and adventuring.
 She also has spent much time hiking in the Ozarks, Washington state, kayaking in the Gulf of Mexico, Hillsborough River, and exploring other areas of rural North Florida.
 A prior Florida state certified healthcare professional, she also has spent many years of study in the Alternative Health Care Industry and has worked with physicians and surgeons in the rehabilitation of accident victims.
 She is an established artist, her work can be found at www.VirgosAlchemy.com and her Etsy Shop, www.Etsy.com/shop/VirgosAlchemy.
 She specializes in sculpture and miniature eye making.
 Today Kendra is a Mother, Artist, Student, Outdoor Enthusiast, Freelance Writer, and much of her time is dedicated to raising and caring for her Malamutes and other critters.

 Like “Peas & Carrots”

-Together, we are are both March against Monsanto activists and have written articles and spoken publicly about the environmental dangers of genetically modified organisms in the food supply and their massive impact on the natural world.
+Together, we are both March against Monsanto activists and have written articles and spoken publicly about the environmental dangers of genetically modified organisms in the food supply and their massive impact on the natural world.
 We both firmly believe that responsible self-sustainable lifestyles is the path towards healing this world, its people, and all living creatures.
 Our beliefs do not just begin and end with mere words, we live each and every day, working hard to move closer and closer to a truly self-sustaining off-grid lifestyle.

 Our “Take” on Social Media…